 On Premise PBX Support And Services For Your Minneapolis Business

-Does Your Business Still Have An On-Premise PBX system?
+Does Your Business Still Have An On-Premise PBX System?

 What is a PBX service?

-A PBX, or private branch exchange, is a telephone system used within businesses and organizations.
-A PBX allows for multiple phone lines to be connected to a single system, which can then be used to route calls internally or externally.
+A PBX allows for multiple VoIP phones to be connected to a suitable communications infrastructure, which can then be used to route voice calls internally or externally.

 Benefits of On-premises PBX